 6. Road Trip Scavenger Hunt: This is the perfect activity for kids while traveling.
 I printed off this scavenger hunt from Free Puzzles, but you could easily type up your own depending on the things you’ll see on your trip.
 It helps them keep watch on the scenery, stay active as they search for items, and keeps them busy for a while as they look.
 You can give each one of your children their own, but I like to print out one for the whole family to work on together and helping each other, discouraging competition.
 I love when they have things to do together.

 7. Good Ol’ Mad Libs: I love these word games.
 My kids will keep at these for hours.
 You might get tired of getting asked to come up with nouns and more nouns, but the kids think it’s the funniest thing!
-You can buy them, come up with your own, or print some out with these from Classroom Jr.
+You can buy Mad Libs on Amazon, come up with your own, or print some out with these from Classroom Jr.

 9. Clear Tape: I know this seems silly, but my kids will play with tape for hours.
 You might be worried about what they will stick it to, but just be sure to talk to them before hand if there’s anything you don’t want stuck!
 My kids like to color a little tape with black marker or pen and make a mustache, adding to their upper lip.
 Or they can tape long strips across the whole back seat from window to window.
 I’ve also given my kids a small open box and they use tape to cover it up.
 They think it’s the coolest thing to have their own roll of tape to do whatever they want with it.